 Royal Tichelaar Makkum Decorative Earthenware Anno 1641

-On the unglazed edge on the bottom of the product shown in the picture alongside shows that Tichelaar still works with yellow baking clay.
+On the unglazed edge on the bottom of the product shown in the picture alongside shows that Tichelaar used yellow baking clay.
 Afther the first baking-process, a masking layer of tin glaze is applied, a process that was already in use in the 16th century in the area.

-Even today they paint the earthenware with various finely ground oxides on the tin glaze.
-Then they are baked a second time in which the colors appear.
+They painted the earthenware with various finely ground oxides on the tin glaze.
+Then they were baked a second time in which the colors appear.
 The special character of the Tichelaar Makkumer earthen ware is produced by the self-made, mysterious tin-glaze which gives this pottery its gloss and brilliance.

 Unlike the Delft pottery where they switched to using white baking clay in the mid 18th century, Tichelaar has never deviated from this ancient technique.
 This is also the great difference between the pottery of “The Royal Delft” and the pottery of “Tichelaar”.

 Because the painting is done on the glaze, the pictures “flows” somewhat into the glaze during the baking-process.
 In Delft they paint under the glaze layer, causing the pictures to be slightly more pronounced and sharper.

 The logo embedded in the glaze on the bottom consists of a shield with the word Makkum and underneath